aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 > cargo new helloworld --lib
 ```

-And on `Cargo.toml` we are going to add the `cdylib` for `wasm` final artifacts, and [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) to facilitate high-level interactions between Wasm modules and JavaScript.
+And on `Cargo.toml` we are going to add the next:

 ```toml
 [package]